brainchild-gmbh/docker-images/wjs/README.md

 have default values but can be overridden using build arguments:

     docker build -t brainchild/wjs:10.10.0 --build-arg OS_VERSION=ltsc2016 --build-arg JAVA_VERSION=10 .

+__Note:__ The Oracle JDK to be used need to be downloaded first and placed into the folder of the Docker file.

 ### OS\_VERSION
 This mandatory variable specifies the operating system version to be used.